Lakshmihulkoti/-M2-EmbSys-/Project.c/README.md

  * it would reduce human efforts.
  * it provides better customer service.
  * Weakness : user will be responsibile for disconnections.
- * Opportunities:Prepaid Energy meter is a multipurpose project which can integrate all the functions like billing and automatic message responce to user.
+ * Opportunities : Prepaid Energy meter is a multipurpose project which can integrate all the functions like billing and automatic message responce to user.
  * Threats : user will be responsibile for disconnections.
- *

  # 4 W'S and 1'H
 ## WHO :
 * Everyone can use the prepaid energy meter who want to have benefit of this sysyem.
 ## WHEN :
 * when we need to recharge our system, we can recharge it simply by sending a SMS to the system, through our Cellphone.
 ## WHERE :
-*
+* User can can access this application using any embedded c compiler
 ## WHY :
 * Using this project we can reduce the readings from the energy meter which is cost effective solution also it provides better customer service.
 ## HOW :
+* These meters are opertaes based on the amount available at meters.

 ## High level Requirements: